KristStudio/f1tenth_simulator/README.md

 2. Try to modify node/auto_drive.py to make the car go around without crashing.
 You may reference these websites
 - Simple Wall Following: https://drive.google.com/file/d/1tzyfGYq3JjvLlYHIiSTyvoNq4kcPf53n/view.
 A simple P controller will suffice.
-That is,`output = K * error`, where K is a constant
+That is,`output = P * error`, where P is a constant
 - For advanced students, Disparity Extender: https://www.nathanotterness.com/2019/04/the-disparity-extender-algorithm-and.html
 - For more advanced students, mixed wall-following and disparity extender: https://medium.com/@chardorn/running-an-f1tenth-car-like-a-real-racecar-f5da160d8573